 *Multi-Speciality Recruitment Assessment (MSRA) is also done in GP / psychiatry recruitment etc. It is sat at a driving test centre and performed on a computer under test conditions.

-Interviews (pre-COVID) are held at the Etihad Stadium in Manchester.
-It is made up of 3 x 15 minute stations including:
+The interview is held online and is made up of 3 x 15-minute stations including:

 - Traditional interview panel